 A session led by Dr. Wendie Berg, PhD, of the University of Pittsburgh School of Medicine, on Sunday afternoon will summarize the currently approved uses of PEM.
 They include local staging, the response of breast cancers to primary chemotherapy, and recurrence monitoring, Naviscan said.
 She will also discuss areas for future research in high-resolution radionuclide breast imaging.

 In an interactive session also on Sunday afternoon, Dr. Amy Lynn Conners, from the Mayo Clinic in Rochester, MN, will consider the clinical strengths and weaknesses of PEM compared to breast MRI and breast-specific gamma imaging for screening and diagnosis.
-If you like this content, please share it with a colleague!

 Copyright © 2012 AuntMinnie.com